holi-lab/ToolDial/README.md

 Fill `CUDA_VISIBLE_DEVICES` and `experiment_script` and run `run_train.sh`.

-Before executing `run_train.sh`, I will review the arguments for each evaluation task code.
+Before executing `run_train.sh`, see the description about the arguments for each evaluation task code.

 <br>

 2-1.
 Dialogue State Tracking (DST)

 1. Select the GPU and fill CUDA_VISIBLE_DEVICES
-2. Fill the experiment_script with "dst_train_dist_normal"
+2. Fill the experiment_script with `dst_train_dist_normal`

-3. Check the arguments of "dst_train.yaml"
+3. Check the arguments of `dst_train.yaml`
 - `train_file`, `test_file`: The dataset to be used for the experiments is currently set to use the data we have released.
 - `model_id`: The name of the open-source model to be used.
 It should be entered in the format `{repo}/{model_name}` as provided by HuggingFace (e.g., meta-llama/Meta-Llama-3-8B-Instruct).
 - `is_van`: `True` or `False`.
 If `True`, training is skipped, and inference is performed directly using the model specified in `model_id`.